 - The decedent’s property is liquidated and sold as necessary.

 - Any disputes surrounding the distribution of assets and liabilities are resolved.

 - All of the estate’s final bills and debts are paid to any creditors of the estate.

 - The proper state and federal tax returns for the estate are prepared and filed with the appropriate governmental agency.

 An experienced Orange County probate administration attorney can assist you and your loved ones throughout the probation administration process and can ensure that all of these tasks are completed in a timely and efficient manner.

 The probate administration process can be complex – especially without the assistance of experienced legal counsel along the way.
 Attorney Roshni T. Desai of the Law Offices of Roshni T. Desai can help to streamline the entire process for you and ensure that it is brought to an efficient conclusion.
-To schedule a free consultation and case evaluation with a Santa Ana, California probate administration attorney, please call us at 714-694-1200 or contact us online for more information.
+To schedule a free consultation and case evaluation with a California probate administration attorney, please call us at 714-694-1200 or contact us online for more information.